 Exposure to experienced staff and opportunities to develop on the job

 To qualify as a paediatric nurse, you'll need a degree in children’s nursing and you'll need to register with the Nursing and Midwifery Council (NMC).
 You need to have completed an accepted pre-registration nursing programme in order to register, and these are only run at NMC approved educational institutions (AEIs).
-You can also explore a nursing degree apprenticeship , which have been recently developed to offer a more flexible route to becoming a nurse.
+You can also explore a nursing degree apprenticeship, which has been recently developed to offer a more flexible route to becoming a nurse.

 MedGen requires all agency nurses and healthcare staff to have a minimum of 6 month’s relevant experience in their field before being able to place them.
 If you’re interested in RSCN roles why not take a look at a list of our current opportunities here.